Leaking Outside the Box: Kinetic Turbulence with Cosmic-Ray Escape

-In Fig.~\hyperref[fig:figure1]{\ref*{fig:figure1}(c)}, we track the evolution of the Larmor radius $\rho_{\rm max} = (\gamma_{\rm max}^2 - 1)^{1/2} mc^2/(qB_0)$ of the highest-energy particles in the box \footnote{we determine $\gamma_{\rm max} = {\rm E}_{\rm max}/(mc^2) + 1$ based on the highest energy at which $f({\rm E}_{\max})$ is less than a factor of $10^5$ below the peak of $f({\rm E})$}.
-At early times, $\rho_{\rm max}(t)$ grows at near-exponential rate \citep{Vega_2024}, which is followed by saturation at the Hillas limit $\rho_{\rm max}\approx \rho_{\rm Hillas} \approx l_{\rm esc}$.
+In Fig.~\hyperref[fig:figure1]{\ref*{fig:figure1}(c)}, we track the evolution of the Larmor radius $\rho_{\rm max} = (\gamma_{\rm max}^2 - 1)^{1/2} mc^2/(qB_0)$ of the highest-energy particles in the box \footnote{we determine $\gamma_{\rm max} = {\rm E}_{\rm max}/(mc^2) + 1$ based on the highest energy at which ${\rm E}_{\max} f({\rm E}_{\max})$ is less than a factor of $10^5$ below the peak of ${\rm E} f({\rm E})$.}.
+As appropriate for $\delta b\sim 1$, we assume that the highest-energy particles have large pitch angles \citep{Comisso_2019}; for $\delta b\ll 1$ the (small) pitch angle should be included in the estimate of $\rho_{\rm max}$ \citep{Nattila_2022,Vega_2025_arx}.
+At early times, $\rho_{\rm max}(t)$ {in Fig.~\hyperref[fig:figure1]{\ref*{fig:figure1}(c)}} grows at near-exponential rate \citep{Vega_2024}, which is followed by saturation at the Hillas limit $\rho_{\rm max}\approx \rho_{\rm Hillas} \approx l_{\rm esc}$.
 The energization of the plasma and its approach toward steady state is evident also from the evolution of the plasma-beta parameter $\beta \equiv 8\pi n_0T/B_{\rm rms}^2$ (Fig.~\hyperref[fig:figure1]{\ref*{fig:figure1}(d)}), where $T = [mc^2/(3 n_0)] \int (\gamma - 1/\gamma)f(\rm E){\rm dE}$ and $\gamma \equiv {\rm E}/(mc^2) + 1$ \footnote{For simplicity, and considering the absence of strong bulk flows, we compute the kinetic and magnetic pressures in the simulation frame, rather than in the proper fluid frame \cite{Zhdankin_2021}.
 We confirmed that a more elaborate estimate based on the transformation into the fluid frame leaves results practically unchanged.}.
 From panel (d) of Fig.~\ref{fig:figure1}, we can conclude that the average $\beta\approx1.5$ in steady state.
 This is a generic feature of all of our runs: for any value of the cold magnetization $\sigma_0$, the system eventually relaxes toward a state in which the plasma kinetic and magnetic pressures equilibrate, in line with the theoretical argument presented above.
 Such a universal behavior at high magnetization introduces an upper limit on the bulk turbulent motions of the plasma.
 Since the hot magnetization $\sigma = \sigma_0/w \approx 0.33$ (where we used $w \approx 4 T/ (mc^2)\approx 3\sigma_0$), the typical Alfv\'en speed is $v_{\rm A}\approx 0.5c$, implying that the bulk motions are at most mildly relativistic, at least in the absence of radiative-cooling mechanisms \cite{zhdankin2017, Vega_2022, groselj_2024}.